tieberghien/darkly/10_Web_Parameter_Tampering_Recover_Password/Ressources/writeup.md

 ### How to protect yourself

 This request should be send to and checked by the back-end part of the website.
 There should never be a form out front.
+Cf. [example 2](https://www.owasp.org/index.php/Web_Parameter_Tampering)